Physical Activity for Health Division Day 2025

 For any queries about the Division Day, please contact either Daniel Bailey via email or the Division on social media BASES Physical Activity for Health Division (@bases_pa) / X

-About BASES
+About CASES

-BASES stands for the British Association of Sport and Exercise Sciences.
-BASES is the professional body for sport and exercise sciences in the UK.
+CASES stands for the Chartered Association of Sport and Exercise Sciences.
+CASES is the professional body for sport and exercise sciences in the UK.

 Contact us